Acromatic/rdr2-online-ahk/README.md

 * You will have to toggle some modes manually since the game will change and some functions need to be aware of that.
 * Some inputs will work and some will not depending on what is taking place, reload script if problems occur
 * Sometimes you might find that the script doesn't appear to do anything.
 This might happen if you start the game after the AHK script.
 Reloading it (right click on systray icon -> reload script) fixes that usually.

-## Available macros
+## All Available macros

 * **BeatPoker** - This is a half working poker beating bot! (only tested with singleplayer)
 * **ToggleAutoRun** - Auto run/drive mode, combine this with walk to run/drive at proper full speed